webuhu/elixir_nix_example/README.md

 # Elixir (Phoenix) Nix Example

 > Example repo to show off how I use Nix as build environment for Elixir / Phoenix projects.
 > Important Nix stuff is located within `default.nix` & `pkg/` folder.
+This repo is not a working project!
+It just contains parts of the workflow.

 ## Note

 Since starting this example a lot of positive things have happened or are happening within Nixpkgs.
 You may be interestet in `mixRelease` or friends.

+I for myself stopped to use a full Nix leveraging build setup.
+I only use parts of this workflow anymore with reusing local `_build` & `deps` as it speeds up my things for my requirements enorm.

 ## Setup